code-warrior/examples--databases--cs-365--uhart--fall-2020/10-sept-2020/intro-mysql-commands.md

 ---

 ## Creating a Database | Placing Focus
-To work with a database, you need to focus on it.
-Run `USE` to focus on a database.
+To work with a database, you need to focus on it by using the `USE` command.
 Let’s focus on the `users` database:

 ```sql
 USE users